Xavier Restrepo: Professional career

 After going undrafted in the 2025 NFL draft, Restrepo signed as an undrafted free agent with the Tennessee Titans, joining his former quarterback at Miami Cam Ward.
-He was waived on August 26 as part of final roster cuts and re-signed with the practice squad the next day.
+He was waived on August 26, 2025, as part of final roster cuts and re-signed with the practice squad the next day.
+On November 22, Restrepo was elevated to the active roster.
+He made his NFL debut the next day and had two receptions.
+Restrepo signed a reserve/future contract with Tennessee on January 5, 2026.
+He was waived on August 31, 2026, but signed with the practice squad two days later.